2026 Summer Programs for Dancers of All Ages

 Weekly Summer Classes

-Junior Ballet (~ages 9-11) T & Th (June 24-July 24) 4:30-5:30 Recommended and encouraged for dancers who have completed Ballet 4 or equivalent as determined by VAB faculty.
+Junior Ballet (~ages 8-11): T & Th (June 23-July 23) 4:30-5:30 Recommended and encouraged for dancers who have completed at least Beginning Ballet 2B or equivalent as determined by VAB faculty.
 Please email vostrikovsacademy@gmail.com if dancer is new to VAB or visiting.
 Tuition: $130 for all 10 classes or $20/class

-Intermediate/ Advanced Ballet (~12 & older): T & Th (June 24-July 24) 5:30-7:00 Recommended and encouraged for dancers who have completed Ballet 7 or equivalent as determined by VAB faculty.
+Intermediate/ Advanced Ballet (~12 & older): T & Th (June 23-July 23) 5:30-7:00 Recommended and encouraged for dancers in Intermediate to Advanced levels or equivalent as determined by VAB faculty.
 Please email vostrikovsacademy@gmail.com for placement suggestions if your dancer is new to VAB or is a visiting summer student.
 Tuition: $160 for all 10 classes or $22/class

-Intermediate /Advanced Jazz/Lyrical/Contemporary (~12 and older) T & Th (June 24-July 24) 7:00-8:30 - Recommended and encouraged for dancers ages 12+ with at least four years of jazz, lyrical, contemporary, and/or modern.
+Intermediate /Advanced Jazz/Lyrical/Contemporary (~12 and older): T & Th (June 23-July 23) 7:00-8:30 - Recommended and encouraged for dancers ages 12+ with at least four years of jazz, lyrical, contemporary, and/or modern.
 Please email vostrikovsacademy@gmail.com for placement recommendations.
-Tuition: $160 for all 10 classes or $22/class
+Tuition: $160for all 10 classes or $22/class

 Private and semi-private lessons are available with most faculty members and provide a great opportunity for personalized instruction based on individual needs and goals.
 Please email vostrikovsacademy@gmail.com with questions or to schedule.